-Blood tests are used for marijuana DUI and other drug DUIs because a breath test will not reveal the concentration of drugs in your system like the breathalyzer test does for alcohol.
+Blood tests are used for marijuana DUI and other drugs DUIs because a breath test will not reveal the concentration of drugs in your system like the breathalyzer test does for alcohol.

 Arizona does not have a specific level of marijuana that is considered to be impairing.
 This can work against you as there is no minimum threshold.